pj-laakkonen/robotnanny/README.md

 # My case
 - Used Task Scheduler: https://www.pythonanywhere.com
+- Sends an email as a reminder to go to bed at 22:45 (19:45 GMT)
-- Blocks mobile data in the evening at 23 and opens it in the morning at 7
+- Blocks mobile data in the evening at 23 (20:00 GMT)
+- Blocks will be removed in the morning at 7 (04:00 GMT)

 ![image](pics/tasks.png)